Puqiyuan/apue/README.md

 what small section I am reading for naming one example program, just page number, easy to use.
 If you want to test these programs while reference APUE book, please careful this convention.

+The include folder and lib folder are from author's source codes.
+The other programs are from the author's book, but I rewrite and test it for learning and understanding aims.
+The exercise folder do by myself.